After a long break, we find residents of the Home for Retired Racial Stereotypes building a new wing.

 is a stereotype's kinda stereotype!
 He belong here with de otha' truly seminal

 clichés like us!
 He and Broomhilda will be right at home!"
+"Dat's right," Buckwheat chimed in.
+"All of us is changin'

 our names to help dem feel comf'table when dey gets here!
 From now on you can

+call me DBuckwheat, and dis here is DKingfish."
 "Don't forget dat dee d is silent," added Kingfish.
 "Now,

 leave us alone so dat we can get back to work.
 You done wasted enough of our